Haiku in languages other than Japanese: Brazil

 In Brazil, haiku can also be called haikai or haicai.

 According to Goga (1988), the first Brazilian haiku writer was Afrânio Peixoto, in 1919, through his book Trovas Populares Brasileiras, although who popularized the poetry was Guilherme de Almeida, who published the 1937 magazine article Os Meus Haicais and the collection Poesia Vária, in 1947, although the collection was not exclusively of haiku.

 Almeida had his own interpretation of the metric structure, title and rhyme of haiku.
 In the structure proposed by Almeida, the first verse rhymes with the third one, and the second verse has an internal rhyme, with the second syllabe rhyming with the seventh one.
 Almeida's haiku form still has many adepts in Brazil.

 Another interpretation of haiku is the traditionalist one, promoted by Japanese immigrants and descendants, like Hidekazu Masuda Goga and Teruko Oda.
 It defines haiku as a poem written in simple language, without rhymes, and following the metric of 17 syllabes: 5 in the first verse, 7 in the second one and 5 in the third one.

-Goga attributes the source of haiku in its original language to the Japanese immigrants, beginning with the arrival of the Kasato Maru ship in the Port of Santos, in June 18, 1908.
-In the ship was Shuhei Uetsuka (1876-1935), a good haiku writer known as Hyôkotsu.
+Goga attributes the source of haiku in its original language to the Japanese immigrants, beginning with the arrival of the Kasato Maru ship in the Port of Santos, on June 18, 1908.
+In the ship was Shuhei Uetsuka (1876–1935), a good haiku writer known as Hyôkotsu.

 It was in the 1930s that the exchange and diffusion of haiku between Japanese and Brazilian haikuists took place, thus constituting another path of haiku in Brazil.
 It was also in that decade that the oldest collection of haiku appeared, called Haikais, by Siqueira Júnior, published in 1933 and composed of 56 haiku.
 Fanny Luíza Dupré was the first woman to publish a book on haiku, in February 1949, entitled Pétalas ao Vento – Haicais.
 Haiku routes in Brazil can be summarized chronologically as: